Frequently Asked Questions

 What is raw honey?
 The idea of "raw honey" is a really big thing right now.
 Some people are fed up with highly processed food - they think it tastes pretty unpleasant and they believe it has had all the natural goodness stripped out.
 If you feel like this, the idea of "raw" or "unprocessed" honey is appealing BUT there is actually no definition of "raw" as it relates to honey.
 What does "unprocessed" really mean and is it even possible when all honey has to be handled in some way to get it from the hive into a jar?
 Heating and fine filtering are often considered examples of "processing" but it's a tricky one.

 Is your honey raw?
-We handle our honey as gently as possible.
+We handle our honey gently.
 Most importantly, we don't heat the honey to pasteurise it AND we only lightly strain it - to remove large chunks of wax and bee's legs etc. The important thing for us is that the filter lets through as much of the pollen as possible.
 We do strain the honey because we figure most people don't want bits of bee on their toast.
 If you would like completely unfiltered honey then let us know - its something we'd be happy to discuss.
 As there's no definition of "raw honey" its not something we put on our jars but we believe our honey is as good as it gets.

 Can everyone eat honey?
 Honey is a wonderful thing but it's not suitable for absolutely everyone.
 It's not suitable for children under 12 months old as their digestive system is not mature enough to deal with it.

-Questions: Nucs of Bees
+Nucs of Bees

 Do you need a licence to keep bees in the UK?
 You don’t need a licence or “permission” to keep bees.
 If you live close to other people though, it’s good policy to let your neighbours know of your plans.
 Some people simply don’t like the thought of bees close by.
 Others, if they or a family member have a known allergy to bee stings, might be understandably concerned.
 It’s best to check all this out before you buy your bees.